webpack-contrib/babel-minify-webpack-plugin/README.md

 #### babiliOptions

 `babiliOptions` are passed on to the babili preset.
+You can find a list of [all available options](https://github.com/babel/minify/tree/master/packages/babel-preset-minify#options) in the package directory.

-Check https://github.com/babel/babili/tree/master/packages/babel-preset-babili#options. `Default: {}`.
+`Default: {}`

 #### Overrides